bo-er/bo-er.github.io/_posts/2023-12-21-It there a problem for prometheus to use mmap.md

 Why does Linux use a heavy lock - mmap_lock to protect VMAs?
 The reason is historical, mmap_lock has been a part of the mm structure for decades.
 At the time, programs did not use multi-threading but rather "multi-processing"(think about PostgreSQL...),different processes have different virtual memory spaces.
 The mmap_lock contention was not a problem back then.
 Besides, computer memory at that time was much  smaller, therefore, mmap_lock has fewer pages to lock.
-Now, you may have another question: both read/write systemcall and mmap work with VMAs, why is mmap  particularly a victim to mmap_sem?
+Now, you may have another question: both read/write systemcall and mmap work with VMAs, why is mmap  particularly a victim to mmap_lock?
 This is because, in the case of page faults, this lock is acquired as a read lock.
 In the case of mmap/munmap this lock is acquired as a write lock ([see this](https://github.com/torvalds/linux/blob/3b8a9b2e6809d281890dd0a1102dc14d2cd11caf/mm/mmap.c#L1205)).
 When write lock comes into the picture, performance deteriorates dramatically.

 ![how mmap_lock hurts page faults performance](/assets/img/2023_12_21_02.png)

-By the way, don't be confused by another lock named page_table_lockof mm-struct, they serve different purposes:
+By the way, don't be confused by another lock named `page_table_lock` of mm-struct, they serve different purposes:
-- **mmap_sem**
+- **mmap_lock**

     This is a long-lived lock which protects the VMA list for readers and writers.
 As callers of this lock **require it for a long time** and may need to sleep, a spinlock is inappropriate.
 A reader of the list takes this semaphore with down_read().
 If they need to write, it is taken with down_write() and **the page_table_lock spinlock is later acquired** while the VMA linked lists are being updated.
 - **page_table_lock**

   This protects most fields in mm_struct.
 As well as the page tables, it protects the RSS (see below) count and the VMA from modification.

 ### single-threaded page eviction
   Although using mmap gives us the benefit of not using userspace buffer pool, it still relies on the page cache.
 The linux kernel maintains a set of least-recently-used (LRU) lists to track page cache.
 Thus, for a database that relies on mmap, it also relies on `kswapd` to perform efficiently. kswapd is the kernel thread that is responsible for evicting pages from memory to disk when memory is running low.
 Since disk is much slower than memory, multi-threading is not necessary, therefore we have a single-threaded page evictor.
-Andy blames this single-threaded `kswapd` for losing the "fio versus mmap sequential read battle".
-However, it's also noteworthy to mention that the LRU list in Linux is protected by the LRU lock.
+Andy blames this single-threaded `kswapd` for mmap losing the "fio versus mmap sequential read battle".
+However, it's also noteworthy to mention that the LRU linked list in Linux is protected by the LRU lock.
 This could also be another factor.

 ### TLB shootsdown